geosolutions-it/MapStore2/docs/user-guide/catalog.md

 Enabling that option, all layers added to the map from this catalog source will be localized as described above (it is possible to tune again that setting for each single layer by opening the [Layer Settings](layer-settings.md#display) in TOC).

-* *Format*: the default image format for layers added to the map (`png`, `png8`, `jpeg`, `vnd.jpeg-png` or `gif`).
+* *Format*: the default image format for layers added to the map (``png`, `png8`, `jpeg`, `vnd.jpeg-png`, `vnd.jpeg-png8` or `gif`).
 The format configured through this option will be automatically used for all layers loaded from the involved catalog source (if not configured a default `image/png` is used).
 For layers already loaded on the map, it is possible to change the format through the [Layer Settings](https://mapstore.readthedocs.io/en/latest/user-guide/layer-settings/#display) tool as usual.

+!!! note
+    In case of WMS services, the list of available formats is retrieved from the WMS server

 * *Layer tile size*: it represents tile size (width and height) to be used for tiles of all layers added to the map from the catalog source (`256x256` or `512x512`).
 For layers already loaded on the map, it is possible to change the tile size through the [Layer Settings](https://mapstore.readthedocs.io/en/latest/user-guide/layer-settings/#display) tool as usual.